truera/trulens/docs/reference/index.md

   contents depend on.
 The production API does not do this.

-- The interactive API is composed entirely of module `__init__.py` files that export aliases to elements of the production API which itself has no `__init__.py` files or exported aliases.
+- The interactive API is composed entirely of module `__init__.py` files that export aliases to elements of the production API which itself has no exported aliases.
 Code written using the production API, therefore, has to import components by their full path.

 - The interactive API follows a looser set of coding standards than the production API.